NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Training, validating, and comparing NORi in single-column contexts

-In a highly unoptimized, naive first implementation of NORi in Oceananigans.jl where data is copied to and from the working arrays for neural network inference, NORi is around 15\% slower than $k$-$\epsilon$ on a per-time step basis.
-Given that NORi remains accurate at time steps more than twice as long as $k$-$\epsilon$, we conclude that there are computational advantages to using NORi over higher-order models in large-scale simulations.
-At the same time, we have seen in Figure \ref{figure 1D model long integration} that this set of trained NORi weights produces biases that are of the same magnitude as $k$-$\epsilon$ when compared to LES in our simulation over $\SI{60}{days}$, making the case for using NORi in large-scale simulations even more compelling.
+In a highly unoptimized, naive first implementation of NORi in Oceananigans.jl where data are copied to and from the working arrays for neural network inference, NORi is around $\SI{15}{\%}$ slower than $k$-$\epsilon$ and around $\SI{45}{\%}$ slower than its unaugmented base closure on a per-time step basis.
+Given that NORi remains accurate at time steps at least twice as long as those required by $k$-$\epsilon$, we conclude that there are computational advantages to using NORi over two-equation closures in large-scale simulations.
+At the same time, we have seen in Figure~\ref{figure 1D model long integration} that this set of trained NORi weights produces biases that are of the same magnitude as $k$-$\epsilon$ when compared to LES in our simulation over $\SI{60}{days}$, supporting the case for more comprehensive evaluation and testing of NORi for large-scale simulations.